johannes-graeter/limo/README.md

 ### Todo

 * runtime is ok for individual modules, however communication between nodes must be enhanced to ensure online usage (nodelets...).
-* Make it iverall faster.
+* Make it overall faster.
+* Test on our own test car.

 ### Try it out